Seller's home Inspection

 You get a detailed inspection report

 After the inspection, we’ll give you an on-site summary of what we inspected and defects that we found.
-After that, we’ll send you a detailed digital report with high-resolution pictures, video, and clearly written explanations of what is wrong and why it’s a problem.
+After that, we’ll send you an interactive digital report with high-resolution pictures, video, and clearly written explanations of what is wrong and why it’s a problem.

 You’ll probably think of other things to ask after the inspection, so please contact us anytime if you have questions.
 When you’re buying, time is short when you’ve made an offer, and we want to be helpful to you in this often emotional and overwhelming experience.